Board of Directors

 Ralph E. Lawson, FHFMA, CPA

 Ralph Lawson is the executive vice president and chief financial officer of Baptist Health South Florida, Inc. Baptist Health owns six hospitals and 21 satellite outpatient centers, and is the largest private employer in Miami-Dade County.
 Baptist operates in three counties with over 14,000 employees, and has been recognized as one of the 100 Best Employers in America for the last eight years by Fortune Magazine.
 Lawson earned a bachelor of science degree from the University of Colorado and a master degree in business administration from The Wharton School of Finance, University of Pennsylvania.
-He also serves as chairman of the Board of Catholic Health Services, is the National Secretary/Treasurer of the Healthcare Financial Management Association (HFMA), and is the HFMA National Chair effective June 1, 2012.
+He also serves as chairman of the Board of Catholic Health Services and is the former National Chair of the Healthcare Financial Management Association (HFMA).
 Term ends: 2016.

 Gilles Legault is senior counsel, global legal affairs at CN.
 As a lawyer, he is primarily involved in CN's supply chain solutions businesses, including trucking, international freight forwarding, customs brokerage and distribution.
 Legault also manages CN's insurance programs and is involved in internal financing.
 For the last 15 years, Legault has acquired board-related experience at local, national and international levels, in public and commercial corporations.
 He is past chair of the Chartered Institute of Logistics and Transport in North America headquartered in Ottawa (Ontario) and affiliated to CILT (UK).
 Legault's involvement with LLS stems from the loss of his father-in-law due to secondary AML, which deprived his three young boys of a loving grandfather and his wife of a great dad.
 Currently the Chairman of the Board of Directors of The Leukemia & Lymphoma Society of Canada (since October 2012), Legault has chaired the Montreal Leadership Committee of the Light The Night (LTN) Walk of the Quebec Chapter of LLSC from 2010 to 2012 and was the Corporate Chair of Montreal's LTN Walk 2010.
 Term ends: 2016.